juanjocerero/aemet-getter/README.md

   `https://opendata.aemet.es/centrodedescargas/inicio`

 # TODO
+- Write to output file in an async way so as to not overdo RAM usage
 - Implement true usage of command line arguments
 - Manage error messages and statuses better
 - Process raw csv data based on user preferences object